catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes/role-mapping.rst

 .. code-block::

-  # After swapping to our openstack user
+  # After swapping to our OpenStack user
   $ kubectl get pod
   Error from server (Forbidden): pods is forbidden: User "daniel" cannot list resource "pods" in API group "" in the namespace "default"